znes/angus-scenarios/documentation/scenario-description.md

 The ANGUS scenarios and their assumptions have been developed to model a pathway towards 100% renewable energy system in Germany.
-The assessed system aims to adhere with the COP Paris agreement, i.e. providing a CO2-neutral energy supply in Germany.
+The assessed system aims to adhere with the COP Paris agreement, i.e. providing a CO2-neutral energy supply in Germany by 2050.
 The developed scenarios are based on the TYNDP2018, the NEP2019, the e-Highway 100%-RES scenario and the UBA RESCUE scenarios.
 Their main purpose is to generate storage operation profiles (power, energy) to assess underground storage technologies with regard to techno-ecnomic indicators.
-Therefore, the shadow prices of the developed techno-economic energy system model play an important role as economic signal for the storage dispatch and the model coupling (see ANGUS Case Studies).
+Therefore, the shadow prices of the developed techno-economic energy system model play an important role as an economic signal for the storage dispatch and the model coupling (see ANGUS Case Studies).
 Hence, high priority is given to sensitivities that have a major effect on the storage dispatch and requirements of the future German energy system.
-The German energy system is modelled with greater detail as the neighbouring countries due to the regional focus of this study.

 ## Existing Scenarios

+The scientific foundation for the ANGUS scenarios is provided by an alignment wit prominent scenarios from literature.
+For the mid-term perspective, the *Netzentwicklungsplan (NEP)* in combination with the Ten Year Netwok Development Plan (TYNDP) are considered.
+In addition, the e-Highway2050 scenarios are used as a starting point for the long-term (2050) system.

-The *Netzentwicklungsplan (NEP)* is developed by the German transmission system operator (TSOs) to plan the transmission grid in Germany.
-The NEP is based on a broad public consultation phase to enable high acceptance of planned grid expansion.
-Similarly, the Ten Year Netwok Development Plan
+The NEP is developed by the German transmission system operator (TSOs) to plan the transmission grid in Germany.
+It is based on a broad public consultation phase to enable high acceptance of planned grid expansion.
-(TYNDP) is developed by the European TSOs with regard to the European grid.
+Similarly, TYNDP is developed by the European TSOs with regard to the European grid.
-The process of the national NEP and the TYNDP is aligned to ensure coherent national and international planning.
-The scenarios in both of these plans reflect current and expected socio-economic developments as well as relevant policy decisions.
+The processes of the national NEP and the TYNDP are coordinated to ensure coherent national and international planning.
+Both of these scenarios are updated every two years.
+Hence, the projects reflect current and expected socio-economic developments as well as recent relevant policy decisions.
 Due to the public consultation and their prominent nature, these scenarios constitute import visions for the future European energy system.
+Another important project in the Eurpean context are the EUCO scenarios.
+Their data has been used as input data for the TNYDP2018.
+Thus, in the ANGUSII project the focus will be given to the TNYDP2018 scenarios for modelling the electrical neigbouring countries of Germany in the mid-term future.

-However, both plans are focussing on the short to mid-term perspective.
-Therefore, within the ANGUS project another prominent scenario development project, the e-Highway2050 project, is used as a foundation for the  scenario development.
+The NEP as well as the TYNDP are focussing on the short to mid-term perspective.
+Hence, within the ANGUS project another prominent scenario development project, the e-Highway2050 project, is used as a foundation for the scenario frame.
-The e-Highway2050 project has been funded by the European Commission.
-The project aimed to develop a plan for the European transmission network from 2020 to 2050.
+The project has been funded by the European Commission and aimed to develop a plan for the European transmission network from 2020 to 2050.
 One important part of this study is the support of EU’s overall policy objectives with regard to energy.
 The study builds upon the TYNDP2016 and includes scenarios for 100% renewable energy supply in 2050.
-The TYNDP is developed by the network of European TSO (ENTSOE), therefore it also plays an important role for the NEP which is developed by the four German TSOs.

-\newpage
+The scenarios projects have been chose as the major guideline for the ANGUS project.
+However other additional national scenarios are considered with respect to the scenario development.
+These include the BMWI Langfristszenarien for Germany developed by the Fraunhofer ISI and the UBA RESUCE [@katja_purr_wege_2019] scenarios.

+### System with high shares of RE
-In literature different scenarios for 100% renewable energy systems can found.
+In literature different scenarios for up to 100% renewable energy systems can found.
 Figure \ref{scenario-comparison} shows installed capacities of renewable energies in Germany for systems with high share of renewables.
 One important factor for the required capacity / energy is the future electricity demand including the electrification of heat and transport sectors.
 In addition,